 Housing

-If you live in base housing, your services will almost certainly remain intact.
-"Housing and food services for military personnel" is explicitly listed as an exception to shutdowns under the DoD's latest shutdown guidelines, published Sept.
+If you live in base housing, your services will likely remain intact.
+"Housing and food services for military personnel" was explicitly listed as an exception to shutdowns under the DoD's shutdown guidelines, published Sept.
 12, 2023.

-In theory, if DFAS (which is under the DoD) became unable to pay allotments to privatized housing companies, it could start the process of evicting people, but that's extremely unlikely to happen.
+In theory, if DFAS (which is under the DoD) became unable to pay allotments to privatized housing companies, it could start the process of evictions, but that's extremely unlikely to happen.

 Commissaries

-Overseas commissaries, plus any that are located in remote U.S. locations "where no other sources of food are reasonably available for military personnel," will remain open during a government shutdown, the DoD's latest shutdown guidelines state.
+Overseas commissaries, plus any that are located in remote U.S. locations "where no other sources of food are reasonably available for military personnel," would have remained open during a government shutdown in 2023, the DoD's guidelines stated.

-During the 2013 shutdown, U.S. commissaries remained open for one day to sell perishable items like produce, dairy and meat.
-They were supposed to remain closed for the rest of the shutdown, but began reopening after about a week because of an interpretation that the Pay Our Military Act also applied to civilians.
+During the 2013 shutdown, U.S. commissaries remained open for one day to sell perishable items such as produce, dairy and meat.
+They were supposed to remain closed for the rest of the shutdown but began reopening after about a week because of an interpretation that the Pay Our Military Act also applied to civilians.

 There is no guarantee a future shutdown would operate the same way.
 Even if commissaries remained open, they may not receive new shipments or restock shelves.
 Your best bet is to stock up on groceries, especially if you rely on the commissary for your food.